Alfa Romeo Logo

 1870 – 1910

 The Alfa Romeo logo is rectangular with a curved top.
 Under the arc is a circle with the word “Alfa,” all the letters are adapted to the round format.
 The legs of side “A” are curved to fit perfectly into the ring.
 The letters “L” and “F” have been adjusted similarly.
-Large flowers on twisting stems with symmetrically arranged leaves are to the right and left of the black disk with the brand’s name.
+Large flowers on twisting stems with symmetrically arranged leaves are positioned to the right and left of the black disk, bearing the brand’s name.
 Below is the full name of the Italian automotive company, “Anonima Lombarda Fabbrica Automobili.”
 Under the line with curly hooks on the sides, the city where it is located is indicated.
 The emblem is black and white.

 1910 – 1915